Pink-Crab/Perique-Queue/docs/event-listener.md

 ## Create a custom listener

-To create your own listener, you can implement the following interface.
+To create your own listener, you can implement the following interface:

 ```php
 interface Listener {